Falls City, Nebraska: History

 The site of Falls City is located on the north side of the Big Nemaha River, in the southeast corner of the state.
 The river in 1857 had banks and bed of rock and stone.
 The town was located near where the river flowed over a 4 feet rock ledge called the "Falls of Nemaha", for which the town was named.
 The "falls" no longer exist due to changes to the river over the course of the 19th and 20th century.
+But the Falls are still visible in the Old Nemaha river bend right above Nemaha Falls Cemetery with about only 1.5 ft of the rock ledge visible during winter and dry seasons in Falls City.

 Falls City was founded in the summer of 1857 by James Lane, John Burbank, J. E. Burbank, and Isaac L. Hamby.
 The men were all Abolitionists and the city was established as a station on the Underground Railroad for escaping slaves on a section referred to as the Lane Trail.
 The city was established during the struggles resulting from the Kansas–Nebraska Act (passed in 1854) and continuing through the American Civil War.
 Early in the city's history, it won a prolonged process to become the county seat of Richardson County.
 The county originally selected Salem, Nebraska to be the county seat, but due to Salem's lack of a suitable building site, a new election was held which Falls City tied in the vote.
 Finally in a third election in 1860, Falls City was declared the permanent site of the county seat.